+The Authority has a commitment with the Miami Public Schools to lease the gymnasium/band and choral facility.
 The rent is due in equal semi-annual installments on or before the 1st of September and March ending September 1, 2013.
+The lease was paid off in September 2013.
+The last rental payment was also made.
+There will be no future rental payments.